klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 To apply the hard fork to the ServiceChain, you need to:
 1. Pick an appropriate block number for the hard fork
 2. Upgrade the ServiceChain binary to a version that supports the hard fork
-3. Activate the hard fork in the ServiceChain
+3. Set the hard fork block number in the ServiceChain

 ## 1. Pick an appropriate block number for the hard fork <a id="1-pick-an-appropriate-block-number-for-the-hard-fork"></a>